NormalGuy42/12th-Grade-School-Projects/README.md

 # 12th-Grade-School-Projects
+Hello!
+This repository contains beginner-level javascript.
-Stuff I made for my friends
+I wrote this stuff in 12th Grade to help my friends in compsci class